LearningLocker/docs/src/http-statement-deletion.md

 ## Batch Statement Deletion

-This endpoint allows you to send in a deletion job to be processed.
+These endpoints allows you to send in a deletion job to be processed.
 As the filter may apply to a large amount of data, the batch delete job is split out into deleting up to 1000 records at a time, with each successive deletion triggering another deletion, until no more data matches that filter.

 ### Schema